Recovery operations

 Current recovery operations

-A range of assistance has been activated to address the immediate and long-term effects of the 2021-22 Rainfall and Flooding
+A range of assistance measures have been activated under the Disaster Recovery Funding Arrangements (DRFA) to address the immediate and long-term effects of the 2021-22 Rainfall and Flooding events that were activated within this event year.

 Previous recovery operations